dragonwasrobot/dragonwasrobot.github.io/content/categories/moessner's-sieve/an-introduction-to-pascals-triangle.md

 +++
-title = "An introduction to Pascal's triangle&#x000a;and the binomial coefficient" author = ["Peter Urbak"] summary = "In this post, we introduce Pascal's triangle and the binomial coefficient." date = 2015-11-07T00:00:00Z tags = ["Haskell", "Pascal's Triangle", "Binomial coefficient", "Mathematics"] categories = ["Moessner's Sieve"]
+title = "An introduction to Pascal's triangle&#x000a;and the binomial coefficient" author = ["Peter Urbak"] date = 2015-11-07T00:00:00Z tags = ["Haskell", "Pascal's Triangle", "Binomial coefficient", "Mathematics"] categories = ["Moessner's Sieve"]